tasuki/vitwiki/comp/shortcuts/yt-dlp.md

-# Downloading music from YooTube
+# Downloading Music From YooTube

 Not really shortcuts, but here we go...